marieval/100DaysOfCode/README.md

 ### Day 180 - 25.2.2019 (Mon) +
 **Today´s Progress:** I reviewed the _Backend part_ of the ZtM course (first part of it).
 I continued coding my react-plan-app (it´s backend).

+### Day 181 - 26.2.2019 (Tue) +
+**Today´s Progress:** I finished the Backend-part of the ZtM course.
+I connected the backend and frontend part ov my react-plan-app.
+I also started reviewing the part about _Databases_.
+I installed and started _PostgreSQL_ (wasn´t so easy - there were many problems, but I succeeded!).